mathurpulkit/AI_Asgn1/README.md

 # AI Assignment 1

+The problem was solved as part of an assignment for CSL412: Artificial Intelligence

-**Problem Statement:** Solve the n-tile problem, given an initial state of the board.
+**Problem Statement:** Solve the n-tile problem, given the initial state of the board.

 **Algorithms Implemented:**
 - Iterative Deepening Search